 Before the ceremony

-Only Cameron staff and those with gold wristbands will be able to access graduate seating on the stadium floor.
+Only Cameron staff and those with gold or gray wristbands will be able to access graduate seating on the stadium floor.
 Guests will not be allowed into that area to greet graduates or to take photos or videos.

 Ceremony to be livestreamed

 Because seating will be limited, the university has made arrangements for the ceremony to be livestreamed.
 Guests unable to be physically present in the stadium will be able to watch the ceremony on personal devices.
 The ceremony will also be archived on Cameron University’s YouTube channel.

 Guests attending Commencement are expected to comply with CDC guidelines and City of Lawton regulations for COVID-19, including practicing physical distancing and using facial coverings.
 Children under age 6 are not required to wear masks, but must be accompanied by an adult at all times.
 Guests may practice social distancing by family groups.
 Graduates should also wear facial coverings, which may be removed before they cross the stage to accept their diploma covers and have photos taken.

 On the evening of Commencement

 In keeping with current COVID-19 practices, the traditional processional that starts the ceremony will not take place.
 Instead, candidates for graduation and faculty should be in their seats no later than 7:20 p.m.
 Students should be dropped off at either the northwest or southeast stadium gates.
 Check-in tables will be set up at those locations for graduates and guests who need wristbands or name cards.
 The ceremony begins promptly at 7:30 p.m.